Maxim Ksuta

 New exhibition.
 ATTRACTION: MANEGE — TRIUMPH GALLERY (MOSCOW).
 OTHER SHORES.
 St. Petersburg

-Triumph Gallery (Moscow) will present its key artists at the Other Shores Exhibition in Manege.
-This project reviews opportunities to keep and pass on experience and knowledge through personal notes, maps and routes.
-The exhibition is based on the idea of a psychogeographic drifting or studying urban environment through one’s aesthetic and emotional experience (the term was introduced by Guy Debord).
-In their works, the artists conceptualize the changes in today’s world.
-The reality they recreate in installations, videos, paintings and sculpture becomes a true mosaic of observations, collective memory fragments and fantasies of a potential future.
+Triumph Gallery (Moscow) will present its key artists at the Other Shores exhibition at the Manege.
+This project explores the ways in which experience and knowledge are preserved and transmitted through personal notes, maps, and routes.
+The exhibition is rooted in the concept of psychogeographical “drifting” (dérive)—the study of the urban environment through one’s own aesthetic and emotional experience (a term introduced by Guy Debord).

 A Memória da Pessoa /O Destino da Sociedade.
 Rússia